 The screenshot taking process begins with the selection of the window the screenshot should be taken of.
-A click on the Capture button will capture the window and display the captured image in a preview window.
+A click on the Capture button captures the window and display the captured image in a preview window.

 Screenshots taken can be saved in various formats including jpg and png.
-There is furthermore no way to change the quality settings of the screenshots which can mean that the screenshot needs to opened in an image editor afterwards to do that.
+There is no option to change the quality settings of the screenshots which can mean that the screenshot needs to opened in an image editor afterwards to do that.

 Download Link: http://www.7capture.com/

-One of the easiest way of taking a screenshot is by pressing the Print key which will send a screenshot of the desktop to the Clipboard from where it can be processed further.
+One of the easiest way of taking a screenshot is to tap on the Print key which will send a screenshot of the desktop to the Clipboard from where it can be processed further.
 Screen capture tools like Greenshot or the previously reviewed MWSnap add interesting new options to the screen capturing process.

-Greenshot's options contain various settings that can be used to customize the output.
-The user can select the image format, the filename pattern, storage location and image quality of the screenshots.
-There are also several print options like shrinking or enlarging screenshots automatically to fit the paper size.
+Greenshot's options include numerous customizations.
+For the output alone, you may select the desired image format, filename patterns, storage location and image quality.
+Print options includes shrinking or enlarging screenshots automatically to fit on the selected paper size.

 Greenshot comes with its own image editor that can be used to add shapes and text to the screenshot before saving a final version to the computer system.

-The screen capturing tool will remain in the system tray all the time.
+The screen capturing tool remains in the system tray all the time.
 The only drawback is its computer memory usage of around 35 Megabytes.
 The previously mentioned MWSnap uses less than six Megabytes of computer memory.

 Download link: http://getgreenshot.org/